mk-fg/ghg/README.rst

 be able to easily and kinda-reliably tell if file is encrypted by the presence of that.

-When decrypting file using bunch of available (configured) keys, each "header" line gets checked for "pkid" match to one of the keys, with non-matching ciphertext blocks (encrypted for a unavailable key) skipped.
+When decrypting file using bunch of available (configured) keys, crypto_box_open_easy decryption is attempted for each "key_slot" line at the top using all specified/configured private keys, until any of them works, or exiting with failure otherwise.

-"file_checksum" is not strictly necessary with AEAD that crypto_box provides, but added to make sure that code doesn't mess up merging chunks' plaintexts in any way.
+crypto_secretstream_xchacha20poly1305 AEAD encryption should provide both secrecy and integrity of the plaintext data, with no additional checksums.

 Unlike gpg, this tool explicitly doesn't do compression, which can be applied before encryption manually (encypted data is pretty much incompressible), but do